-Grange Community Junior School is committed to the well-being and safety of your child, effectively carrying out all safeguarding procedures.
+At Grange Community Junior School the well-being and safety of your child is our top priority.

 Our Safeguarding Team

 There may also be times when adults are concerned about children in the community.

 Hampshire Children’s services on 0300 555 1384 or out of hours on 0300 555 1373

 or The NSPCC on 0808 800 5000.

 Please don’t ignore concerns; child protection is everyone’s responsibility.

 Ofsted 2015 : The work of the school keeping pupils safe and secure is outstanding.
 The school’s safeguarding procedures are rigorously and consistently applied, ensuring that all pupils are kept very safe.
 This view is supported by the pupils and their parents.

 Grange Community Junior School and Hampshire County Council are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
 We will ensure that all our recruitment and selection practices and day to day running of the school reflect this commitment.

 All staff and volunteers at Grange Community Junior School undergo checks by the Disclosure and Barring Service (DBS), are fully familiar with our Child Protection and Safeguarding Policy, E-Safety Policy, Whistle-Blowing Policy and the DfE publication ‘Keeping Children Safe in Education.’
 All staff have recently undertaken Channel General Awareness (preventing vulnerable people from being drawn into terrorism) training as part of the PREVENT programme.